 , simply meaning 'Chinese Gate', is a noted attraction for visitors in the present city center.

 In spite of its glorious times, the city also witnessed the hardest moment of this nation.
 In 1839, the Opium War burst out after Lin Zexu, an assiduous official, burnt twenty thousand boxes of opium in Humen.
 On a battleship in Nanjing's Xiaguan, the corrupt Qing government, under threat by Britain troops, signed the notorious Nanjing Treaty, the first of the 'Unequal Treaties' which ceded Hong Kong away from China for more than hundred years.
 Following this treaty, invasions and colonial rule of the western countries intensified and China sank into a harder and darker time.

 Peasant groups of Taiping rebelled against the Qing government in 1853 and established the Taiping Heavenly Kingdom in this region, Nanjing's name at that time, and formed an army.
 Unfortunately, the peasant regime was short-lived and in 1864, troops of Qing government won the city back.
 Nowadays, in Xuyuan Garden

-, one can still see part of the palace of Heavenly King of Taiping Heavenly Kingdom.
+, one can still see part of the former residence of the Heavenly King of Taiping Heavenly Kingdom.